Romern/syncMyMoodle/README.md

 ```

 # FreeDesktop.org Secret Service integration
-If you have a FreeDesktop.org Secret Service integration compatible keyring installed, you can save you RWTH SSO credentials in it.
+If you have a FreeDesktop.org Secret Service integration compatible keyring installed, you can save your RWTH SSO credentials in it.
 You need to have the python package ``secretstorage`` installed:
 ```bash
 pip3 install secretstorage